John G. Shinkle

-John G. Shinkle (10 March 1912 – 10 January 1995) was a United States Army general who became the first commander of the Army Rocket and Guided Missile Agency and the sixth commander of the White Sands Missile Range.
+John Gardner Shinkle (10 March 1912 – 10 January 1995) was a United States Army general who became the first commander of the Army Rocket and Guided Missile Agency and the sixth commander of the White Sands Missile Range.

 Early life

 John Gardner Shinkle was born in Boston, Massachusetts, on 10 March 1912, the son of Edward Marsh Shinkle, a West Point graduate of the class of 1901, and his wife Margery née Gibbons.
 He was appointed to West Point from the 6th District of Ohio, the same one his father had been appointed from, and entered on 1 July 1929.
 He graduated 23rd in the class of 1933 on 13 June 1933, and was commissioned as a second lieutenant in the Field Artillery Branch.

 Shinkle's first posting was to the 76th Field Artillery Regiment, which was based at the Presidio of Monterey, California.
 There he met and married Emily Harris, whose father, Henry Leavenworth Harris Jr. graduated from West Point with the class of 1899, grandfather Henry Leavenworth Harris graduated with the class of 1869, and great-grandfather N. Sayre Harris with the class of 1825.
 He acquired a stepdaughter, Suzanne, from her first marriage.
 They had two more children: a daughter, Miriam, and a son, John Michael, known as Mike.

 Promoted to first lieutenant on 13 June 1936, Shinkle was posted to the 13th Field Artillery Regiment at Schofield Barracks in the Territory of Hawaii.
 He was seconded to the Ordnance Department on 12 March 1937, and became the ordnance officer of the 18th Composite Wing at Fort Shafter in the Territory of Hawaii.
 He returned to the United States on 9 May 1938, and attended the Ordnance School at Watertown Arsenal in Massachusetts.
 He underwent training at the Picatinny Arsenal in New Jersey, and the Aberdeen Proving Ground in Maryland, where he became a proof officer for arms and ammunition.
 He also earned a master's degree in mechanical engineering from the Massachusetts Institute of Technology in 1939.
 His thesis was entitled Effect of Heat Treatment on X-Ray Diffraction Lines and his advisor was John Torrey Norton.